Normalizing Flows for Knockoff-free Controlled Feature Selection: Architecture and training details for synthetic experiments

 \subsection{Competing methods}

-For DDLK \citep{sudarshanDeepDirectLikelihood2020}, KnockoffGAN \citep{jordon2018knockoffgan}, DeepKnockoffs \citep{romanoDeepKnockoffs2018}, and HRT \citep{tanseyHoldoutRandomizationTest2019}, we used the exact architecture and hyperparameter settings from their respective papers.
+For DDLK \citep{sudarshanDeepDirectLikelihood2020}, KnockoffGAN \citep{jordon2018knockoffgan}, and DeepKnockoffs, \citep{romanoDeepKnockoffs2018}, we used the exact architecture and hyperparameter settings from their respective papers.
+For the ablation study in \cref{sec:ablation_study}, we use the exact implementation in \citet{tanseyHoldoutRandomizationTest2019}.
 For these methods, we used the code that the researchers graciously made publicly available:

 For MASS \citep{giminezKnockoffsMassNew2019}, we followed their described procedure and fit a mixture of Gaussians to the feature distribution using scikit-learn, selecting the number of components via the Akiake Information Criterion (AIC).
 We then used the \texttt{knockoffs} R package, available on CRAN, to sample knockoffs using the estimated parameters for each component.